Money Goal Hacks: 3 Genius Ways To Consolidate Debt

 You know how it goes.
-You’re browsing online shops or strolling through the mall, and you spot a shiny new thing that you are SURE you need and MUST have.
+You’re browsing online shops or strolling through the mall, and you spot a shiny new thing that you absolutely must have.
 You think, “why not?
-I deserve it…” and out comes the credit card.
+I deserve it!”
+Out comes the credit card.

 Something is always going to catch your eye.
 Be it a new pair of shoes, a blanket shaped like a burrito, or your dog’s 37th chew toy.